 Leanne Chamberlain, who studied business with Spanish and French at Hull University, spent to the limit of her overdraft, and also made free use of credit cards, paying 17% interest on one.
 "I thought of it as my own money," she says.
 It wasn’t until after she graduated and had £3,000 to pay on her credit cards that Leanne realised it made sense to switch to one that paid 0% interest.

 David White says credit cards should only be used in emergencies, but recognises that years of seeing mum and dad pull out the plastic to pay for everything may be partly to blame for young adults’ free-and-easy attitude to credit cards.
 "What they don’t see is the parents opening the bills later," he adds.

 While many parents don’t like the idea of their child taking out a loan, student loans are a cheap way of borrowing and can cover tuition fees and general living costs.
 Students won’t have to repay the loan until they’re earning more than £15,000, and then they’ll only pay 9% of any earnings over that.
-Loans aren’t interest-free, but the rate (currently 4.8%) is well below that of any commercial loan.
+Loans are currently interest-free, because of the low base rate, but even in more ordinary circumstances the interest rate is well below that of typical commercial loans.
 Graduates can also take ‘repayment holidays’ if they’re struggling with payments.

 Set the guidelines